 Concerning earthquakes, the licensee proposed to develop procedures in order to detect possible leaks in the WAB after earthquakes and to isolate them.
-This action has been officially closed by Electrabel and the regulatory body.
+This action has been officially closed by ENGIE Electrabel and the regulatory body.
 The regulatory body also requested an upgrade of the four SSC graded at a low probability to resist a RLE to a high probability.
-These two actions have been finalized by the licensee and are still under review by the regulatory body.
+The upgrades of the four SSC has been realized by the licensee.
+The compliance of these modifications will be evaluated by the Safety authorities after agreement has been reached on the assumptions, results and conclusions of the new PSHA study.